Codecademy/docs/content/language-agnostic/encyclopedia/what-is-a-comment?.md

 - _Single-line comments_ start with a comment delimiter and continue until the end of the line.
 - _Multi-line comments_ start with a start delimiter and end with an end delimiter and can span multiple lines.

 Some programming languages support only one type of comment.
 For example, Python comments are single-line comments: they start with `#` and continue to the end of the line.
 Other languages employ both single-line and multi-line comments.
-For example, C and C++ have single-line comments delimited by `//` and multi-line comments delimited by `/*` and `*/` that can span multiple lines.
+For example, C and C++ have single-line comments created by `//` and multi-line comments between `/*` and `*/` that can span multiple lines.

 ## Uses